-4.Behold, the soul of him that is puffed up is not upright in him, but the righteous will live by his faithfulness.
+4.Behold, the soul of him who is puffed up is not upright in him, but the righteous will live because of his faithfulness.

-6.Shall not these — all of them — take up a parable against him, and a taunting riddle against him?
-And He will say, ‘Woe to him who increases what is not his (how long?) and to him who demands heavy pledges for himself!’
+6.Shall not all these take up a parable about him, and a taunting riddle for him?
+And He will say, ‘Woe to him who amasses what is not his (for how long?) and loads himself with goods taken in pledge!’

-7.Will not your debtors rise up suddenly and your oppressors awake?
+7.Will not your debtors rise up suddenly, and your oppressors, awake?
 You will become a spoil for them!

-8.You plundered many nations; therefore, all that remain of the peoples will plunder you, and because of men’s blood and the violence done to the earth, the city, and all that dwell in her.”
+8.You plundered many nations; therefore, all the remnant of the peoples will plunder you because of men’s blood and the violence of the land, the city, and all who dwell in it.”

-11. A stone in the wall will cry out, and a wooden rafter will answer it.
+11. A stone in the wall will cry out, and a wooden rafter will answer it:

-¶12.
-Woe to him who builds a city with bloodshed and establishes a town on iniquity.
+12.“Woe to him who builds a city by bloodshed and establishes a town by iniquity!”

-13. Behold!
-Is it not from the Lord of hosts that the peoples labor for the fire and the nations grow weary for nothing?
+Lord of Hosts that the peoples labor for the fire and the nations grow weary for nothing?

-14. For the earth shall be filled with the knowledge of the glory of the
+14. For the earth will be filled with the knowledge of the glory of the

 ¶18.
 What use is an idol that its maker has formed, a molten image?
 It teaches deceit, for the maker relies upon what he makes when he produces dumb idols.